t2-project/documentation/source/javadoc/order/de/unistuttgart/t2/order/repository/OrderItem.rst

 .. java:constructor:: public OrderItem()
    :outertype: OrderItem

-   used (and required) by repository template
+   used (and required) by spring framework.

 OrderItem
 ^^^^^^^^^